BKash

-bKash Limited (বিকাশ d/b/a: bkash) is a mobile financial service (MFS) in Bangladesh operating under the authority of Bangladesh Bank as a subsidiary of BRAC Bank PLC.
-This mobile financial service company started as a joint venture between BRAC Bank Limited, and Money in Motion LLC.
+bKash Limited (বিকাশ d/b/a: bKash) is a mobile financial service (MFS) in Bangladesh operating under the authority of Bangladesh Bank as a subsidiary of BRAC Bank PLC.
+This mobile financial service company started as a joint venture between BRAC Bank PLC, and Money in Motion LLC.

 History

-bKash was launched by Kamal Quadir and Iqbal Quadir.
-In the mid-2000s, mobile financial services, Mobile Service Internet Service, Value Added Service had taken off in the Philippines, Kenya, and other emerging markets when the two Quadir brothers decided to bring it to Bangladesh.
-In need of a local partner, the Quadir brothers began to engage BRAC's founder, Sir Fazle Hasan Abed, in 2008.
-Discussions between them and Abed continued over a two-year period.
-In 2010, they committed to establishing a joint venture between Money in Motion and BRAC Bank. bKash launched on 21 July 2011 in Bangladesh, with basic services: Cash In, Cash Out and Send Money, keeping in mind that more than 70% of the population of Bangladesh lives in rural areas where access to formal banking services is difficult for people.
-Currently, bKash is serving more than 82M verified users all across Bangladesh.
+In the mid-2000s, Mobile Financial services, Mobile Service, Internet Service, Value Added Service had taken off in the Philippines, Kenya, and other emerging markets.
+Considering that in mind, Kamal Quadir and his brother Iqbal Quadir with few like-minded people such as- Nick Hughes founded Money in Motion LLC.
+They decided to bring Mobile Financial Services to Bangladesh.
+In need of a local partner, Kamal Quadir began to engage BRAC's founder, Sir Fazle Hasan Abed, in 2008.
+Discussions between them continued over a two-year period.
+In 2010, they committed to establishing a joint venture between BRAC Bank PLC and Money in Motion LLC. bKash launched on 21 July 2011 in Bangladesh, with basic services: Cash In, Cash Out and Send Money, keeping in mind that more than 70% of the population of Bangladesh lives in rural areas where access to formal banking services is difficult for people.
+Currently, bKash is serving more than 84M verified users all across Bangladesh.

 Funding and shareholding

-bKash started in 2011 as a joint venture between BRAC Bank Limited, Bangladesh, and Money in Motion LLC, United States of America.
-In April 2013, International Finance Corporation (IFC), a member of the World Bank Group, became an equity partner.
-In March 2014, Bill & Melinda Gates Foundation became an investor in the company, and in April 2018 Ant Financial, the operators of Alipay (an affiliate company of Chinese giant Alibaba Group), became an equity partner, announced a strategic partnership to promote financial inclusion for the unbanked and underbanked communities in Bangladesh.
+bKash started in 2011 as a joint venture between BRAC Bank PLC and Money in Motion LLC.
+In April 2013, International Finance Corporation(IFC), a member of the World Bank Group, became an equity partner.
+In March 2014, Bill & Melinda Gates Foundation (Currently, Gates Foundation) became an investor in the company, and in April 2018 Ant International, the operators of Alipay (an affiliate company of Chinese giant Alibaba Group), became an equity partner, announced a strategic partnership to promote financial inclusion for the unbanked and underbanked communities in Bangladesh.
 Later, in November 2021, SoftBank Vision Fund II has invested $250 million in bKash, acquiring a significant stake of over 10%.
-This investment has significantly increased bKash's valuation.
+This investment has increased bKash's valuation and become the first ever unicorn startup (a startup whose valuation is $1 billion or more) company in Bangladesh.

 Services

 As a mobile financial service (MFS) provider in Bangladesh, bKash users can transfer money into their mobile accounts and then access a range of services.
 In particular, transferring and receiving money domestically and making payments.
-Services like mobile recharge prepaid and postpaid package internet service Value Added Service Customer Service or paying utility bills are also possible through bKash USSD (*247#) and bKash App.
-A user can receive remittance on bKash.
-In November 2021, bKash became the first ever unicorn startup (a startup whose valuation is $1 billion or more) company in Bangladesh.
+Services like mobile recharge (prepaid and postpaid package), internet service, value added service and paying utility bills are also possible through bKash USSD (*247#) and App. bKash is a comprehensive personal finance platform offers more than 200 services including remittance, digital nano-loans, savings schemes and insurance.